Our Council Plan vision is 'working together to improve lives across Derbyshire', with the following outcomes:

-Our collective aim is to make sure that we're all clear on how our individual roles contribute to the Council Plan and our strategic aims.
+Our collective aim is to make sure that we're all clear on how our individual roles contribute to the Council Plan and our strategic objectives.
 In this way everyone will know what they need to do and, importantly, how they need to do it.

 We want all our colleagues to: